nicolas-angarita/churn_classification_project/README.md

 # Initial Questions

  1. Do customers with partners and dependents churn more than those with no dependents?
- 2. Is there a difference in age on who is churning?
- 3. Do number of add-ons affect rate of churn?
+ 2. Does the type of contract a customer have make it more likley to churn?
+ 3. Are customers with DSL more or less likely to churn?
- 4. Are Senior citizens more or less likely to churn than non Senior Citizens?
+ 4. Are Senior Citizens more or less likely to churn than non Senior Citizen?
- 5. Does tenure affect churn?

 # The Plan